C-OD-ER/passenger-counter-appp/README.md

-# passenger-counter-appp
-project title: Project counter app project description : this project is about counting people using increment button to count the people and save button to save the countings.thisis done by using HTML,CSS AND Javascript.
+The Project is counter app  .
+The project is about counting people using increment button to count the people and save button to save the counting.
+This is done by using HTML,CSS AND JavaScript.